cmartinezgom/cmartinezgom.github.io/_pages/portfolio/programming.md

 > It will improve soon!

-Here you can find a short description of all my ptogramming projects that don't have a dedicated page.
+Here you can find a short description of all my programming projects that don't have a dedicated page.
 This will mainly consist of educational projects about a certain area (2D or 3D programming, multiplayer, AI...) or smaller personal projects.

 If you want to check my main projects, take a look at [Racerloop](/portfolio/racerloop), [MotionTracker](/portfolio/motiontracker), [Flash Your Fears](/portfolio/flashyourfears) and [Katergáris' Labyrinth](/portfolio/katergarislabyrinth)!